mdburch/CleaningDataProject/CodeBook.md

 14. Convert the activity column of the data frame created in step 9 as a factor
 15. Set the levels of the activity factor the activity labels created in step 13.
 This replaces the values 1-6 with the activity values (WALKING, SITTING,...etc)
 16. From the full data set originally created in step 9 the columns with the terms 'meanVal' and 'stdVal' were selected and stored in a separate data frame along with the subject and activity columns.
 This new data frame consists of only features that from the original data set were labeled as mean() or std().
 This does not include features from the original data set with names labeled as meanFreq() or features which averaged signals denotes by featureNameMean
-17. Grouped the data set constructed in step 16 by the subject followed by the activity.
+17. Group the data set constructed in step 16 by the subject followed by the activity.
-18. Summarized the grouped data set in step 17 into the mean values of the grouping.
+18. Summarize the grouped data set in step 17 into the mean values of the grouping.
-19. Renamed the 'meanVal' columns to 'AvgMeans' and the 'stdVal' columns to 'AvgStd'
+19. Rename the 'meanVal' columns to 'AvgMeans' and the 'stdVal' columns to 'AvgStd' to better represent the data
-20. Wrote the resultant data frame in step 19 to a file called tidyData.txt
+20. Write the resultant data frame in step 19 to a file called tidyData.txt

 ---
-### Tidy Data/Variable Descriptions (CODEBOOK)
+### Tidy Data/Variable Descriptions
 ---
+* The resulting tidy data is a data frame of size 180 x 68
+  * Each record in the data frame is unique representing a subject performing one of the activities
+  * Each column represents an average of the feature for that subject for the given activity
+* Column Structure
+  * subject - ordinal - Range:1-30
+  * activity - categorical - Range:WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING
+  * Features - continuous - Range: Values normalized from -1 to 1
+    * Naming convention follows the raw data convention
+      * t is a time domain signal
+      * f is a frequency domain signal
+      * Gravity is a gavity acceleration signal
+      * Body is a body acceleration signal
+      * -XYZ represents the axis the data was read from
+      * For more details read the raw data description above
+    *   AvgMeans - the average mean value of all samples for a subject performing a given activity
+    *   AvgStd - the average standard deviation value of all samples for a subject performing a given activity

 The tidy data set
 The general principles of tidy data are laid out by Hadley Wickham in this paper and this video.
 The paper and the video are both focused on the R package, which you may or may not know how to use.
 Regardless the four general principles you should pay attention to are: